 At the earliest possible time, and no later than five (5) court days before the custody/visitation hearing, a party may file a written complaint, in the form of a declaration signed under penalty of perjury, specifying alleged misconduct of a Mediator/Child Custody Recommending Counselor.
 A copy of the declaration shall be served on the other party and a proof of service shall be filed.
 The party shall also provide a copy of the declaration to the Manager of Family Court Services.
-The other party may file a written response.
-A copy of the response shall be served on the other party and a proof of service shall be filed before the next hearing date.
+The other party and a proof of service shall be served on the other party and a proof of service shall be served on the other party and a proof of service shall be served on the other party and a proof of service shall be served on the other party and a proof of service shall be filed before the next hearing date.
 The responding party shall also provide a copy of the written response to the Manager of Family Court Services.
 The Manager of Family Court Services shall investigate the complaint and respond in writing to the complainant and the responding party.